aliyun/terraform-provider-alicloud/website/docs/r/db_database.html.markdown

 Provides an RDS database resource.
 A DB database deployed in a DB instance.
 A DB instance can own multiple databases.

--> **NOTE:** This resource does not support creating 'PPAS' database.
-You have to login RDS instance to create manually.

 ## Example Usage

 ```terraform